Intermittent fasting is an eating pattern that may benefit heart health, reduce inflammation, improve cell repair

 Intermittent fasting can reduce insulin resistance and lower blood sugar levels, at least in men.

-It involves unstable molecules called free radicals, which react with other important molecules (like protein and DNA) and damage them (15).
+It involves unstable molecules called free radicals.
+Free radicals react with other important molecules, such as protein and DNA, and damage them (16).

 Studies show that intermittent fasting can reduce oxidative damage and inflammation in the body.
 This should have benefits against aging and development of numerous diseases.

 It’s known that various health markers (so-called “risk factors”) are associated with either an increased or decreased risk of heart disease.